V5 User GuideLast Updated: 8/8/2025

 • Analytics

-If a subscriber has an issue with receiving any emails, check this section to see if any recent sends have resulted in bounces.
-Bounces mean that the email was rejected by the subscribers mail server, this could be due to many different reasons.
+If a subscriber has an issue with receiving any emails, you can check the interaction history to see if any recent sends have resulted in bounces.
+Bounces mean that the email was rejected by the subscriber’s mail server, and this could occur due to many different reasons.
+Read more about bounces in our knowledge base.
 Read more about bounces in our knowledge base.

 Interaction history